Sainthamaruthu shootout

-On 26 April 2019, Sri Lankan security forces and National Thowheeth Jama'ath militants linked to the Islamic State of Iraq and the Levant clashed when the security forces raided a house in the town of Sainthamaruthu in Ampara District at around 7:30 pm.
-The house had been used by the militants to manufacture explosives and suicide vests.
+On 26 April 2019, Sri Lankan security forces and National Thowheeth Jama'ath militants linked to the Islamic State of Iraq and the Levant (ISIL) clashed when the security forces raided a house in the town of Sainthamaruthu in Ampara District at around 7:30 pm.
+The house had been used by the militants, including family members of Zahran Hashim, mastermind of the 2019 Sri Lanka Easter bombings, to manufacture explosives and suicide vests.
 Three suicide bombers blew themselves up, killing nine of their family members, including six children, while four other suspects were shot dead by the soldiers.
 A civilian was killed and two others were injured during the crossfire.

 Background

 Following the 2019 Sri Lanka Easter bombings, the Sri Lankan government initiated an operation to locate suspected ISIL-loyal National Thowheeth Jama'ath terrorists.
 Special Task Force received a tip from a traffic police officer about a house in Sainthamaruthu with a group of suspicious people.
 The Special Task Force went onto raid the house under suspicion.
 The ISIL-aligned Amaq News Agency later claimed that the National Thowheeth Jama'ath militants of Sainthamaruthu had prepared an ambush at the house, and had voluntarily lured the security forces into attacking them.